 This process increases the odds of great outcomes through a system that connects you deeply to future funders.
 This choreography will reveal your funder’s emotional link to your mission, build your and your organization’s credibility, and develop lasting relationships that make the necessary work of fundraising more fulfilling.

 Rule #2: Know Your Funder.
 Foundation giving priorities are easily uncovered via the internet; however, obtaining a giving profile on individuals is harder to come by unless you or your “connector” has insights.
-Go in with at least two nuggets of information to show the funder that you’ve done your homework, and that you are focused upon them and that you are genuinely exploring if they are a fit.
+Go in with at least two nuggets of information to show the funder that you’ve done your homework, and that you are focused upon them and that you are genuinely exploring if their heart and priorities are a fit with how you approach progress.

 Rule #4: Don’t react immediately.
 Take Notes.
-The answers they provide are specifically telling you how to engage them as your funding partner, but do so elegantly and in its right time.
-It may be in the initial meeting; it may be a much larger ask that requires additional meetings, a formal written request and/or presentation, and other decision-makers.
+The answers they provide are specifically telling you how to engage them as your funding partner, but do so elegantly and at the right time.
+It may be in the initial meeting; it may be a much larger task that requires additional meetings, a formal written request and/or presentation, and other decision-makers.

 Rule #5: Reflect back their vision and tie their vision into your Case for Support.
-Reflect back what the funder has said are the key reasons for giving (“Let me see if I’ve got this right….”
+Reflect back to the funder what was shared as the key reasons for giving (“Let me see if I’ve got this right….”
 “Did I miss anything?”).
-Then, if authentic, share how your organization matches their giving profile.
+Then, if aligned, share how your organization matches its giving profile.
 Don’t add on what is not necessary; just because you think it’s a great feature of your work doesn’t mean the funder cares.
-In fact, it could pull attention away from what the funder most wants to focus upon in your work.
+In fact, it could pull attention away from what the funder most wants to focus on in your work.

 Build trust through shared experiences and shared vision around advancing your mission.
-Share why is this yours to do.
-Trust is something that is partly earned because they see your passion and your commitment to the cause.
-Sharing the “why” behind your work, the cause, belief or purpose builds trust and loyalty.
+Share why this is yours to do.
+Trust is something that is partly earned because your passion and your commitment to the mission is clear.
+Sharing your personal “why” you care deeply about the mission builds trust and loyalty.
 Refer to the “Crafting Your Why” worksheet to uncover key messages that make you come alive.

-In short, to be truly effective, you need to care deeply about the cause you are representing so that you can connect to the funder in a heart-centered way.
+In short, to be most effective, you need to share your deep care and commitment to your mission so that you can connect to the funder in a heart-centered way.
 From that space, you build your relationship with the idea of linked arms, vs. hand out.
-You are in it together – as equals but coming from different forms of contribution – to solve for the issues you all care about.
+You are in it together – as equals but coming from different angles – to solve the issue(s) you all care about.

 B. UP FRONT CONTRACT